sarahstrong314/MCR3U/README.md

  * How to prove some trigonometric identities

 7. Sinusoidal Functions
- * How to graph sinusoidal functions
+ * What the sine wave is and how to graph the sine and cosine functions
- * How to identify key properties of sinusoidal functions
+ * How to identify key properties of sinusoidal functions and use them to sketch sinusoidal functions
  * How to apply sinusoidal functions to situations not involving angles

 8. Sequences and Series